GFirmer/Chem-Ed-Doctorate/README.md

 [Research in Chemistry Education by topic](https://gfirmer.github.io/Chemistry-teacher/Research-by-topic)

-<p>Below I have hyperlinked some of the topics I've started some work in.
-Feel free to have a browse.</p>
+<h4>Below I have hyperlinked some of the topics I've started some work in.
+Feel free to have a browse.</h4>

 <p><a href="https://gfirmer.github.io/Chemistry-teacher/ATSI-Science">Aboriginal and Torres Strait Islander Histories and Cultures: Opportunities in the Australian Science Curriculum</a></p>

 I am part of the [SCOPE (Science, Communication, Outreach, Participation and Education)](https://github.com/alintheopen/SCOPE) research group.
 We're a team of open source research students, post-docs and academics, who combine multi-disciplinary research and experience to develop better resources, practices and general approaches to science engagement.
 Our work is open source so please have a browse.
 To have a look at more of the work we do, head on over to the group [wiki](https://github.com/alintheopen/SCOPE/wiki) to find information about us and the projects we are working on.